Surprising Ways Creative Writing Can Help Your Child Learn

 byElizabeth Preston

 10 min to readApproximately 63 percent of high school students immediately enroll in college after their graduation, but the process of applying to college and getting ready for the experience practically, financially, and emotionally can feel overwhelming.
-How do you prepare for college in high school?
-What do you need for the application process?
-How do you figure out your finances and living situation?
-How do you choose your classes?
-How do you make the transition from high school to college?

 There are several factors that go into choosing the right school for you.
 Ask yourself:

-Once you have chosen your desired colleges, research the schools’ application requirements and fees.
-Make sure to answer the following:
+When choosing a school, also research the available housing options, recreational offers, and the safety of the surrounding area.
+Once you have chosen your desired colleges, research the schools’ application requirements and fees and make sure to answer the following:

 Although some schools are deemphasizing standardized testing, many still require the scores in application materials.
 Check to see if your chosen schools require the tests.
 If they do, then it’s time to get studying.